naninovel/docs/docs/api/index.md

 Resets the active printer, prints text message and waits for user input.

 #### Remarks
+This action is used under the hood when processing generic text lines.
 Will cancel the printing (reveal the text at once) on `Naninovel.InputManager.Continue` and `Naninovel.InputManager.Skip`.
 Will attempt to play corresponding voice clip (when `Naninovel.AudioManager.AutoVoicingEnabled` is enabled).
 Will add printed message to the `Naninovel.UI.IBacklogUI` (when available).

 #### Parameters

 <div class="config-table">

 Name | Type | Description